-Is larger than the transverse head and emerges via the plantar surfaces of the bases of metatarsals II to IV and this head passes anterolaterally, through the sole of the foot and joins the transverse head, through the sheath enveloping the fibularis longus muscle.
+The oblique head of adductor hallucis is larger than the transverse head and emerges via the plantar surfaces of the bases of metatarsals II to IV and this head passes anterolaterally, through the sole of the foot and joins the transverse head, through the sheath enveloping the fibularis longus muscle.

 - The oblique head comes from the sheath of the tendon of peroneus longus and the plantar surface of the bases of the second, third and fourth metatarsals.

 - The transverse head comes from the deep transverse metatarsal ligament and the plantar surface of the lateral three metatarsophalangeal joints.

 - The oblique head pass forwards and medially.

 To enter into the lateral side of the bottom of the proximal phalanx of the great toe Both heads connect and mix with the medial part of the flexor hallucis brevis.

 Lateral plantar nerve supplies Adductor hallucis, root value S2, S3, and the skin covering this area is supplied by root S1.

 Adductor Hallucis adducts the great toe in the direction of the second toe, and flex the first metatarsophalangeal joint.